Background in Photography: Making Subjects Stand Out

 We'll discuss various backgrounds and how they can add meaning or clarity, whether you're capturing a tranquil portrait or a bustling street scene.

-By the end, you'll know how to select and craft backgrounds that not only enhance your subjects but elevate your photography's overall impact, ensuring every frame element serves a purpose and tells your intended story.
+By the end, you'll know how to select and create backgrounds that not only enhance your subjects but elevate your photography's overall impact, ensuring every frame element serves a purpose and tells your intended story.

 What is background in photography?